21+ Vault

 Olea europaea

-Compact, self-fertile, and produces in 2–3 years.
+Compact, self-fertile, and produces in 2 to 3 years.
 Make your own olive oil.
 Container-friendly in cold climates.

 Nut & Shade Trees